Opodlinok/com.unity.device-simulator-Apple-iPhone14-Pro/README.md

 Device parameters taken from the Apple website.

-TO ADD A DEVICE TO YOUR PROJECT, CREATE A FOLDER "DEVICES" IN ANY LOCATION AND PUT THE FILES
+TO ADD A DEVICE TO YOUR PROJECT, CREATE A FOLDER "DEVICES" IN ANY LOCATION AND PUT THE FILES AS IS